 Third Thursdays Social Resistance Gathering is a new series taking place on the third Thursday of each month.
-The event is a chance for community members to come together, socialize, strategize, learn and recharge to continue the good fight protecting progressive values in Minnesota.
+The event is a chance for community members to come together, socialize, learn and re-ignite their passion to continue the good fight protecting progressive values in Minnesota.

 ERA MN and NOW hosted a discussion on the Equal Rights Amendment at October's Third Thursday!

 Women's March Minnesota and the Minnesota Resistance Coalition hosted a discussion on Standing with Refugees and Immigrants In Minnesota in the Age of Trump in September 2017.

 Minnesota Resistance Coalition on MN Legislative Action is made up of several resistance groups: Indivisible Minnesota Local; Action Together Twin Cities (Group); Women's March Minnesota; Indivisible North Metro; Indivisible/Undaunted; Indivisible Saint Paul; MSP NOW.
 If your resistance group would like to join us, please message Sonja Hendrickson.

 Sign up for future Third Thursdays event notifications.